-The structural components of a web application basically refer to the functionality of the web application with which a user interacts, the control and the database storage.
+The structural components basically refer to the functionality with which a user interacts, the control and the database storage.

 In other words, it has got more to do with the structural aspects of the architecture, as the name suggests.
 This basically comprises (1) The web browser or client, (2) The web application server and (3) The database server.

 The web application server handles the central hub that supports business logic and multi-layer applications, developed using Python, PHP, Java, .NET, Ruby, and Node.js.

 The database server offers business logic and relevant information/data that is stored and managed by the server.
 It stores, retrieves and provides the information.